Crooked Still

-Crooked Still is an American band consisting of vocalist Aoife O'Donovan, banjo player Gregory Liszt, bassist Corey DiMario, cellist Tristan Clarridge and fiddler Brittany Haas.
+Crooked Still is an American band consisting of vocalist Aoife O'Donovan, banjo player Gregory Liszt, bassist Corey DiMario, cellist Tristan Clarridge and fiddle player Brittany Haas.
 They are known for their high energy, technical skill, unusual instrumentation, and innovative acoustic style.

 The string band's style has been described as progressive bluegrass, folk-country, and Americana.
 O'Donovan states that the band is playing its "own sort of continuation" on the bluegrass tradition that began in the U.S. with Bill Monroe and Jimmy Martin.

 History

 2001–2008

 O'Donovan and DiMario met at the New England Conservatory of Music in Boston, Massachusetts in the spring of 2001.
 Former member Rushad Eggleston, who was studying cello at Berklee College of Music, and Liszt, a graduate student at MIT, were playing music together around the same time, and when the four met that summer, they formed a band that became Crooked Still.
 While its members finished school, the group played various Boston venues, growing in popularity and collecting favorable reviews from the local press.

 Crooked Still went on to appear at concert halls, festivals, coffeehouses, and nightclubs in 23 states and several countries.
 On August 22, 2006, the group released their second album, Shaken by a Low Sound.